nt-rbmk/demo-tf-ans/README.md

 Create and attach an EIP to the EC2 (In that way, we know in advance the EC2's public IP so we can add it into ansible/hosts file)

-Create a site2site VPN and add the EC2 into the private subnet.
+Create a site2site VPN and add the EC2 into the private subnet

 Add permanent storage to containers

 Use Ansible to install docker-loki-driver

 Add TLS/authentication to Loki+Prometheus Data sources

+Alerting mechanism on Grafana

+Enrich documentation with images